osawa-naotaka/unisearch/example/astro/02.preindexed/README.md

 </script>
 ```

+### Implementation Details

 For simplicity, this example uses `innerHTML`.
 However, in production applications, you should use `createElement` and `appendChild` methods instead of `innerHTML` to mitigate security risks associated with direct HTML injection.

-While staticseek operates on the client side, code written in the Astro component's component script section only executes once during deployment.
+While staticseek operates on the client side, code written in the Astro component's script section only executes once during deployment.
 Therefore, staticseek is [implemented within a script element in the component template](https://docs.astro.build/en/guides/client-side-scripts/).

-Important implementation details:
-- The search index is loaded only once during first call of `search_fn` generated by `createSearchFn`.
+- The search index is loaded only once during the first call of `search_fn` generated by `createSearchFn`.
 - Search results are sorted by relevance score.
 - Each result includes:
   - The key fields specified during index creation (title and slug).
   - The key is parsed using `valibot`.
-  - A link to the full post using the id and title of the key fileds.
+  - A link to the full post using the id and title of the key fields.
   - Matched content context via `refs[*].wordaround`.